vi2enne/HLPS/README.md

 # HLPS

-This is a PyTorch implementation for our paper "[Probabilistic Subgoal Representations for Hierarchical Reinforcement learning] (ICML 2024).
+This is a PyTorch implementation for our paper "Probabilistic Subgoal Representations for Hierarchical Reinforcement learning" (ICML 2024).

 ## Dependencies
 - Python 3.7